jpommerening/ax-github/README.md

 Additionally the activities heavily use `window.fetch` and `window.Promise` so if your browser does not support these, you'll have to use a shim.

+## Example

+You can wire up multiple of the supplied activities in your page.
+Their configuration is intended to be easily composable.
+The following example …

+ - fetches info about the authenticated user and the user's repositories
+ - fetches issue data for the repositories
+ - polls for events happening in the repositories

 ```json
 "activies": [